smitelli/cosmodoc/src/content/topics/map-format/index.md

 The map data is largely static; once a map tile has been read into memory it does not generally change.
 (There are a few specific actor types -- mostly those that restrict movement or allow the player/actors to stand on top of them -- that manipulate map tile values during gameplay, but these are relatively rare.)
 The **attributes** for each map tile value are defined in a [separate file]({{< relref "tile-attributes-format" >}}) and specify how the player/actors interact with each tile during gameplay.

 Depending on the numeric value of each map tile, it is drawn as either a **solid** tile (with no transparency) or a **masked** tile (with transparent areas where the backdrop shows through).
 Map tile values below 16,000 are treated as solid tiles, and values 16,000 or above are treated as masked tiles.
+Tiles with the same value will look the same, have the same tile attributes index, and behave the same way.

 ### Masked Tiles